Because real biometrics don't just say "CONFIRMED."

 Any computer interface that is designed to be seen on television, as opposed to actually be useful for the user.

 - All Fonts must be huge, and the resolution must be ridiculously low.
-This doesn't apply when displaying program code, which must be too small to read after downsampling to the TV's resolution.
+This doesn't apply when displaying program code, which must be too small to read.

 - All applications must be run almost full screen — there is no multitasking on television.
 Windows may show in the background, but they might as well be wallpaper for all anyone uses them.
 Conversely, even where the user is trying to concentrate on doing just one thing, it will not be possible to quite eliminate the off-putting spinning graphics and useless other windows.